Navigating Spouse Allowance Inheritance Tax in the UK

 What is spouse allowance in the context of inheritance tax?

-Spouse allowance refers to the transfer of any unused nil rate band from the deceased spouse to the surviving spouse, potentially doubling the tax-free allowance and reducing inheritance tax liability.
+Spouse allowance refers to the transfer of any unused nil rate band from the deceased spouse to the surviving spouse, potentially doubling the outside the scope of IHT allowance and reducing inheritance tax liability.

 How does the nil rate band work for married couples?

 The nil rate band is currently set at £325,000 per person.
-Any unused portion can be transferred to the surviving spouse, allowing them to have a potentially doubled tax-free allowance.
+Any unused portion can be transferred to the surviving spouse, allowing them to have a potentially doubled outside the scope of IHT allowance.

 What is the Residence Nil Rate Band (RNRB) and how does it affect inheritance tax?